HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Hierarchical Transformer

 \subsection{Text Encoders}

 We leverage \texttt{BERT-base-uncased} \cite{bertbase} as the text encoders and fine-tune it.
 It's worth noting that the video features are generated by pre-trained deep neural networks and already have higher level semantic representation ability.
-While the text modality has different inherent complexity from the video modality and needs more Transformer blocks to model semantic relations among words.
+While the text modality has different inherent complexity from the video modality and needs more transformer blocks to model semantic relations among words.
 Thus, text encoders are deeper than video encoders.

-Each word in a caption will be embedded into a $D_t$-dimension word embedding vector and we obtain \textit{Token Embeddings} $\textbf{F}_t$. \texttt{[CLS]} and \texttt{[END]} are embedded into the first and last positions. \textit{Text Segment Mask} is needed to indicate the real length of the input sequence. \textit{Text Position Embedding} is used to represent the word indexes of the input sequence in text encoders.
+Each word in a caption will be embedded into a word embedding vector and we obtain \textit{Token Embeddings} $\textbf{F}_t$. \texttt{[CLS]} and \texttt{[END]} are embedded into the first and last positions. \textit{Text Segment Mask} $\textbf{M}_t$ is needed to indicate the real length of the input sequence. \textit{Text Position Embedding} $\textbf{P}_t$ is used to represent the word indexes of the input sequence in text encoders.
 The final input for text encoders is defined as:

 \textbf{$\bullet$ Text Word-level Feature.} We obtain text word-level features from the first layer of query text encoder and key text encoder.
-Similar to the acquisition of video feature-level features, we utilize two projection heads to do nonlinear transformations and obtain $t_w^{q}\in \mathbb{R}^{D_t}$, $t_w^{k}\in \mathbb{R}^{D_t}$ .
+Similar to the acquisition of video feature-level features, we perform average pooling and utilize two projection heads to do nonlinear transformations and obtain $t_w^{q}\in \mathbb{R}^{D_t}$, $t_w^{k}\in \mathbb{R}^{D_t}$ .

-\textbf{$\bullet$ Text Semantic-level Feature.} The mean pooling of token features from the last layer are referred as text semantic-level features.
+\textbf{$\bullet$ Text Semantic-level Feature.} The average pooling of token features from the last layer are referred as text semantic-level features.
 These contextual tokens represent the higher-level meaning of the given caption.
-Two projection heads are used to do nonlinear transformations for obtaining $t_s^{q} \in \mathbb{R}^{ D_s}$ and $t_s^{k} \in \mathbb{R}^{ D_s}$.
+Two projection heads are used to do nonlinear transformations for obtaining $t_s^{q} \in \mathbb{R}^{ D_t}$ and $t_s^{k} \in \mathbb{R}^{ D_t}$.